Metro-North Railroad

 Metro-North is the descendant of commuter rail services dating back as early as 1832.
 By 1969, they had all been acquired by Penn Central.
-MTA acquired all three lines by 1972, but Penn Central continued to operate them under contract.
+The MTA acquired the Harlem, Hudson, and New Haven Lines by 1972, but Penn Central continued to operate them under contract.
 Service was transferred to Conrail in 1976, when it absorbed most of Penn Central's railroad functions after Penn Central's bankruptcy.
-The system took its current form in 1983, when MTA took over Conrail's commuter operations in the northern portion of the New York metropolitan area and merged them into Metro-North.
+The system took its current form in 1983, when the MTA took over direct operation of Conrail's commuter services in the northern portion of the Tri-State Area and formed Metro-North to run them.